Dying Light: The Beast: Plot

 Eventually, the Baron sends Chimeras to destroy the Town Hall.
-The Sheriff returns from exile to help Crane defend the Town Hall until Lydia can use her telepathy to take control the Chimeras and send them away.
+The Sheriff returns from exile to help Crane defend the Town Hall until Lydia can use her telepathy to take control of the Chimeras and send them away.
 The Sheriff apologizes to Crane, explaining she was coerced by the Baron into betraying him to protect her people, or she would be killed along with the Town Hall.
 With the Town Hall and exiles united, Crane figures their next step is to capture the Beast and use him to lure the Baron out of his fortress.
 He manages to lure the Beast into a trap and subdues him long enough for Lydia to take control of his mind.
 The Beast later wakes up and reveals that he is Aiden Caldwell (the protagonist of Dying Light 2).
 He and Spike, an old friend of Crane's from Harran, had teamed up to try and rescue Crane from the Baron's custody, but were captured.
 The Baron then contacts Crane, revealing he has captured Olivia and Spike, offering to free them in return for turning over Aiden.
 Aiden escapes and turns himself in to the Baron in hopes of saving Spike, but the Baron changes his conditions and orders Crane to turn himself in as well.

 Realizing they are out of options, Crane and his allies decide to assault the Baron's fortress directly, but Olivia ends up betraying them as her father was infected during his captivity, allowing the Baron to capture them all.
-He reveals that Crane's escape was planned from the beginning in order for the latter and Olivia to finish his work for him, and allow Marius to collect all the GSB samples from Kyle.
-Whom had injected himself with a dose from each Chimera he killed.
+The Baron reveals that Crane's escape was planned from the beginning in order for Olivia (with Crane's assistance) to finish his work for him, and allow Marius to collect all the GSB samples from Kyle (whom had injected himself with a dose from each Chimera he killed).
 The Baron then executes Spike and Camilo before Olivia, who faked her betrayal, fights the Baron and distracts him long enough for Lydia to disturb the Baron's consciousness, having already infected himself in preparation for the final strain, and stabbing him in the eye before freeing Crane and his remaining allies.
 Crane then manages to corner the Baron at his helipad, where he injects himself with the perfected virus to turn himself into the ultimate Chimera.
 Undeterred, Crane defeats the mutated Baron, and kills him by impaling his heart with a metal pipe.
 He is then contacted by his former GRE superior, who reveals that the GRE is still active and thanks Crane for dealing with the Baron, since he had become a liability to them.
 As a reward for his service, the GRE grants Kyle his freedom and Crane’s former superior expresses her hope that they can cooperate in the future.
 Instead, Crane, Aiden, and Lydia swear to take their fight to the GRE, and end them.